BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

     variable_importer(configuration)
     outputdata=rk4alg(model_equation,eq,rk4,fun)

-This demonstration also exists as a jupyter notebook in the *Tutorials* directive.
+This demonstration also exists as a jupyter notebook in the *Tutorials/* directive of the project.